kendo-labs/kendo-bootstrapper/kendosrc/docs/api/web/grid.md

 ##### options.model `kendo.data.Model`

-The model instance which the current row is bound to.
+The model instance to which the current table row is bound.

 ##### options.values `Array`